mortzkeblar/debian-gns3-endhost-nettools/README.md

-# debian-gns3-enduser-nettools
+# debian-gns3-endhost-nettools

 Debian docker image with a variety of network tools.
-This can be especially useful if you need end devices for GNS3 for example.
+This can be especially useful if you need end host for GNS3 or EVE-NG for example.

 Based in `debian:12-slim`